+AASB 5.41(a)-(c)

-AASB 5.41(a)-(c) In the middle of 2011, management decided to discontinue in-store sale of IT and telecommunications hardware.
+In the middle of 2012, management decided to discontinue in-store sale of IT and telecommunications hardware.
 This decision was taken in line with the Group's strategy to focus on its on-line retail business.
 Consequently, assets and liabilities allocable to Highstreet Ltd and subsidiaries (included in the retail segment) were classified as a disposal group.
-Revenue and expenses, gains and losses relating to the discontinuation of this subgroup have been eliminated from profit or loss from the Group's continuing operations and are shown as a single line item on the face of the statement of comprehensive income (see loss for the year from discontinued operations).
+Revenue and expenses, gains and losses relating to the discontinuation of this subgroup have been eliminated from profit or loss from the Group's continuing operations and are shown as a single line item on the face of the statement of profit or loss and other comprehensive income (see loss for the year from discontinued operations).